 Wait, you may say — $300 sounds like a lot of money!
 To most of us, $300 is not pocket change.
+(And we’re actually talking about $310!)
 It could represent half of your monthly rent, or the cost of your textbooks for a semester.
-It's about the same price as a new iPhone, or another tech bauble like a tablet.

 But keep in mind you can easily spend nearly that much for a single set of cookware or knives (heck, for a single pan or knife), and we’re not just outfitting you with a set of pans, but with everything you need to take an empty kitchen from useless to delicious.

 Our goal was a list of essential equipment for daily cooking, aimed towards the beginner cook.

 - We prioritized the things you need for habitual daily cooking.